finbourne/lusid-sdk-java-preview/sdk/docs/CorporateActionsApi.md

     OAuth oauth2 = (OAuth) defaultClient.getAuthentication("oauth2");
     oauth2.setAccessToken("YOUR ACCESS TOKEN");

-    CorporateActionSourcesApi apiInstance = new CorporateActionSourcesApi(defaultClient);
+    CorporateActionsApi apiInstance = new CorporateActionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the corporate action source String code = "code_example"; // String | The code of the corporate action source String fromEffectiveAt = "fromEffectiveAt_example"; // String | Optional.
 The start effective date of the data range